Monday, February 17, 2025

 Anonymous Denunciation

-Denunciations remain anonymous in tyrannies, and our "course" evaluations were similarly anonymous.
+"Course" evaluations were completly anonymous.
 Students were sternly instructed not to sign their names.
-And this anonymity encouraged students to down-grade professors who demanded diligence and the discomfort of serious thought.
+This anonymity encouraged students to down-grade any professors who demanded diligence and the discomfort of serious thought.

-Of course student knew who was grading them.
-But professors could only guess.
-Given their anonymity, one never knew if a bad evaluation was retribution from some class-cutting dullard or important information from a student whose opinion mattered.
+And students knew who graded them.
+Professors could only guess.
+So none of ever knew if a bad evaluation was retribution from some class-cutting dullard, or an honest evaluation from a student whose opinion mattered.

-A particularly humiliating finale topped off this neutering process.
-On the last day of class, we professors were instructed to make no comments whatsoever.
-We were to just distribute the evaluations, then leave the room.
-Students might or might now colluded once the professor was gone.
-When finished they were to place their completed evaluations on the front desk to be collected by the last student finishing.
-He or she then sealed them all in the provided envelope, and delivered the sealed packet to the department secretary.
-Professors were not to touch them until they were officially returned.
+A particularly humiliating finale topped off this process.
+On the last day of class, we professors were told to just distribute the evaluations, then leave the room.
+Students might, or might, not collude once the professor we were gone.
+Anyway, when finished students placed their completed evaluations on the front desk to be collected by the last student finishing.
+He or she then sealed them in the provided envelope, and delivered the sealed packet to the department secretary.
+Professors were not to touch them until they were officially returned to us some months later.
 Clearly, we weren't to be trusted.

 Excommunication

-The collected evaluations were perused by a succession of administrators; then ultimately returned to the examinee.
+The collected evaluations were perused by a succession of administrators, then, months later, returned to us.
 We were to review them, benefit from the feedback, bind them for future reference, and record summative statistics on a spreadsheet.
-The later proved critical in any future tenure or promotion hearings.
+Those statistics would prove critical in any future tenure or promotion hearings.
 They were the equivalent of our professorial batting average.
+Except hits can be reliably tabulated.
+They either are or they aren't.
+Our "hits" were recorded by dozens of self-interested umpires.

-Of course professors were denied any opportunity to evaluate their chair, their dean, the provost, or the president.
-I once asked our new Dean, the same lady with remarkable sensitivity to administrative intent, if faculty would be afforded the opportunity to grade her and her superiors?
+Predictably, professors were denied any opportunity to evaluate their chair, their dean, the provost, or the president.
+I once asked our new Dean, the same lady with remarkable sensitivity to administrative intent, if faculty would ever be afforded the opportunity to grade her and her superiors?
 I stressed that professors were obviously better qualified to evaluate administrators than immature. inexperienced youngsters were their professors.
-Looking surprised, she muttered uncomfortably that this would be decided at some future date.
+She muttered uncomfortably that this would be decided at some future date.
 That date, of course, turned out to be never.

 Administrators know allowing professors to evaluate them will result in their disempowerment in the same way "course" evaluations disempower faculty.
 Moreover, at least at my college, professors were also expressly forbidden from initiating any communications with members of the board of trustees.